Yes, You Can Cure a Headache by Holding a Pencil in Your Teeth

 When your jaw is not in a comfortable, relaxed position, tension can build up in the temporalis muscle, and that tension can be passed on to other muscles in the head.
 This leads to widespread tension headaches.
 TMJ can even contribute to migraines because the trigger point for migraines, the trigeminal nerve, is interwoven with the muscles of the jaw, carrying commands to them, and pain signals back to the brain.
 TMJ-related tension can either pinch the trigeminal nerve or overwhelm it, triggering a migraine.

-Holding a pencil in your teeth–but not biting down on it–can put your jaw in a more relaxed position.
-This can help reduce the tension in your head, and, along with it, the pain of tension headaches.
+The remedy of holding a pencil in your teeth–but not biting down on it–can put your jaw in a more relaxed position.
+This can help reduce the tension in your head and give relief to your jaw tension headache.

 Why It Can Make Things Worse